-- 11. This Guide is relevant for any credit institution which is considered to be a significant supervised entity as referred to in Article2(16) of the SSM Framework Regulation.
-The ICAAP scope is determined by Article 108 CRD IV.
-This means in particular that a parent institution in a Member State and institutions controlled by a parent financial holding company or a parent mixed financial holding company in a Member State shall meet the ICAAP obligations set out in Article 73 CRD IV on a consolidated basis or on the basis of consolidated situation of that financial holding company or mixed financial holding company.
-Given that Article 73 CRD IV is a minimum harmonisation provision, and its transposition has therefore been dealt with in different ways in different Member States, a wide variety of ICAAP practices and requirements for the supervision of SIs exist in participating Member States. - 12.
+- 11. This Guide is relevant for any credit institution that is considered to be a significant supervised entity as referred to in Article 2(16) of the SSM Framework Regulation6.
+The scope of application of Article 73 CRD IV on ICAAP scope is determined by Article 108 CRD IV.
+Given that Article 73 CRD IV is a minimum harmonisation provision, and its transposition has been dealt with in different ways in different EU Member States, a wide variety of ICAAP practices and requirements for the supervision of credit institutions exist across participating Member States. - 12.
 The ECB, together with the national competent authorities (NCAs), has developed ICAAP principles.
 The objective of these principles is to ensure high standards of supervision by fostering the development of common methodologies in this important supervisory area. - 13.
 The ICAAP is, above all, an internal process, and it remains the responsibility of individual institutions to implement it in a proportionate and credible manner.
 Pursuant to Article 73 CRD IV, ICAAPs have to be proportionate to the nature, scale and complexity of the activities of the institution. - 14.
 The principles developed in this Guide shall only serve as a starting point in supervisory dialogues with credit institutions.
-Therefore, they should not be understood as comprehensive covering all aspects necessary to implement a sound, effective and comprehensive ICAAP.
-It is the responsibility of the institution to ensure that its ICAAP is sound, effective and comprehensive duly taking into account the nature, scale and complexity of its activities.
+Therefore, they should not be understood as comprehensively covering all aspects necessary to implement and use a sound, effective and comprehensive ICAAP.
+It is the responsibility of the institution to ensure that its ICAAP remains comprehensive and proportionate to the nature, scale and complexity of its activities, bearing in mind that proportionality is not to be applied in a way that undermines the effectiveness of its ICAAP.

-Regulation (EU) No 468/2014 of the European Central Bank of 16 April 2014 establishing the framework for cooperation within the Single Supervisory Mechanism between the European Central Bank and national competent authorities and with national designated authorities (SSM Framework Regulation) (ECB/2014/17) (OJ L 141, 14.5.2014, p.
+6 Regulation (EU) No 468/2014 of the European Central Bank of 16 April 2014 establishing the framework for cooperation within the Single Supervisory Mechanism between the European Central Bank and national competent authorities and with national designated authorities (SSM Framework Regulation) (ECB/2014/17) (OJ L 141, 14.5.2014, p.
 1).